Hdoc1509/five-hands-poker/README.md

 # Five Hands Poker

-A game created for show my knowledge in JS, HTML, CSS and NPM packages.
+A game created for show my knowledge in vanilla JS, HTML, CSS, git, git-hub and some NPM packages.